Owen Hart: Legacy

+Hart was set to be a playable character under his Blue Blazer gimmick in the video game WWF Attitude.
+The gimmick was subsequently removed from the game, though Hart remained a playable character.
+The PlayStation and Nintendo 64 versions of the game were also dedicated to him, featuring a tribute screen at the beginning that reads “Dedicated to Owen James Hart 1965 – 1999”.

+Hart is a playable character in Legends of Wrestling II (2002) and Showdown: Legends of Wrestling (2004), both published by Acclaim.

-The WWE released Owen: Hart of Gold on DVD and Blu-ray on December 7, 2015 in the United Kingdom, with the United States release the day after.
+WWE released Owen: Hart of Gold on DVD and Blu-ray on December 7, 2015 in the United Kingdom, followed by the United States the following day.

-The season two finale of Dark Side of the Ring revealed details about Owen's wrestling career, legacy and death.

 WWE wrestler Kevin Owens named his son after Hart and incorporated the name into his own ring name as tribute to both of them.

-During Mark Henry's WWE Hall of Fame induction in 2018, Henry asked Martha Hart to allow her late husband to be inducted into the Hall of Fame.
-Martha has been critical of the WWE Hall of Fame, stating: "They don't even have a Hallway of Fame.
-It doesn't exist.
-There's nothing.
-It's a fake entity.
-There's nothing real or tangible.
-It's just an event they have to make money.
-They put it on TV and have a celebration, and it's just so ridiculous.
-I would never even entertain it.
-It's garbage."

-On September 20, 2021, All Elite Wrestling (AEW) announced the Owen Hart Cup Tournament, in partnership with the Owen Hart Foundation, wherein the winner will receive a trophy called "The Owen".
-The company also announced production and distribution of original Owen Hart merchandise and Hart as a character in AEW's upcoming console game, AEW Fight Forever.
+On September 20, 2021, All Elite Wrestling (AEW) announced the Owen Hart Cup Tournament, in partnership with the Owen Hart Foundation, complete with a trophy called "The Owen".
+The company also announced production and distribution of original Owen Hart merchandise, action figures and Hart as a character in AEW's console game, AEW Fight Forever.